 Arthur: But you'd have to buy out the entire cabin.
 And the first class flight crew.
 Saito: I bought the airline.
 [Everyone looks at him incredulously] Saito:[awkward]It seemed neater.

 Secret Test: Saito's test of skill, which the team (and Cobol) mistook for a job.
 In level 2, they succeed in getting the documents (though key info is blacked out), but fail in Saito's eyes because the deception was obvious (or so he thought at the time).
 In level 1, they fail because of the carpet mix-up, but succeeded in impressing Saito.
+The architect is removed from the team for screwing upbasic details and being willing to sell out the team, leading to the team recruiting Ariadne.

 Shoot the Money: Did they ever.
 Filming took place in six different countries, and the filmmakers made sure to make creative use of the exotic scenery.
 They don't just show you downtown Paris — they fold it on top of itself.
 They don't just set a few scenes in an ancient Japanese castle — they flood it, and then blow it up.
 And so on.